Vinicius-92/order-api/README.md

 ### To-do:
 * Separate the class repository to delegate the responsibility for the service class
-* Refactor ClientService insert method, make a more elegant solution
 * ~Create a DTO object in order to improve how the responses from endpoints can be more efficient~ -> Done
 * ~Create a database to test application's endpoints~ -> Done